LucHermitte/lh-vim-lib/doc/OO.md

 ```

 #### `lh#object#inject_methods(object, snr, methodnames...)`
-Method 1: You can inject a bunch of methods that have the same name as script
+Method 1: You can inject a bunch of methods that have the same names as
-local functions:
+script-local functions:

 ```vim
 call lh#object#inject_methods(my_first_object, s:k_script_name,